Semantic Search & Knowledge Graph: How Google Understands Meaning

 When Google recognizes you as an entity, several things change fundamentally.
 First, you get a Knowledge Panel – that prominent box to the right of search results.
 Second, Google understands mentions of your brand anywhere on the web, even without a link.
 Third, you can rank for queries containing your name, even if competitors are technically better optimized.
 And fourth, you build trust – the E-E-A-T factor rises.

 Result after 6 months: Complete Knowledge Panel with logo, description, founding date, and social media links.
-Brand clicks increased by 45% because users could now directly identify the correct company.
-Bonus: The company now also appears in AI Mode answers to industry questions as a “known entity.”
+Brand clicks increased by 45%.
+Bonus: The company now also appears in AI Mode answers as a recognized entity.

 The Entity Home: Your Knowledge Hub

 Every entity needs an Entity Home – a central page that gathers all facts about the entity.
 For companies, this is typically the About Us page; for people, the biography page.
-This page should:
+This page should contain complete Organization or Person Schema, clearly display all relevant facts, contain sameAs links to Wikipedia, Wikidata, and social media, be linked internally from all important pages, and be linked externally from authoritative sources.

 Featured Snippets are the highlighted answer boxes above the regular search results – the coveted “Position 0.”
 Knowledge Panels are the information boxes to the right of the results.
 Both are direct products of semantic search and the Knowledge Graph.